VeronicaLourens/portfolio-1/README.md

 * SEO Score

-  * SEO was initially 97% on all three pages due to the links weren’t working well.
-I corrected the typo on the  html file footer element for the social media links “noopenner” to “noopener”.
+  * SEO was initially 97% on all three pages due to the typo on the HTML footer element.
+I corrected the typo on the social media links “noopenner” to “noopener”.
+The score was improved to 100%.

 ### Testing on screens
 I tested that the website is fully responsive on desktop, laptop, iPad and mobile phone.
 Initially, it worked well on the desktop, laptop and iPad.
 However, it only displayed the top parts of the site on my phone due to the site couldn't be scrolled down to see the rest of the site.
 I assumed that the rest of the site was blocked for whatever reason.
 It did work on landscape mode on my phone when I turned my phone sideways.
 With tutor’s help, it worked out well in the end.